AshHartwell/Leamprov/content/pages/shows.md

 ## S﻿hows coming up in 2023!
 More details coming soon...

-\
-S﻿unday 12 March 2023, Sheffield
+S﻿unday, 12 March 2023, Sheffield
-T﻿uesday 4 April 2023, Temperance in Leamington Spa\
+T﻿uesday, 4 April 2023, Temperance in Leamington Spa\
-W﻿ednesday 19 April 1000 Trades in Birmingham
+W﻿ednesday, 19 April 2023, 1000 Trades in Birmingham\
-Saturday and Sunday 27 - 28 May 2023 Brighton Fringe
+Saturday and Sunday, 27 - 28 May 2023, Brighton Fringe\
 T﻿uesday 27 June 2023 at Temperance in Leamington Spa\
 S﻿aturday and Sunday 5-6 August, Art in the Park in Leamington Spa